Loading...

 Issues teams running this template most often surface in practice:

-The rationale is too generic to explain why this employee received the recommendation.
+The rationale is too generic to justify the recommendation during approval review.

 Common use cases